 How To Participate

-- Review, understand, and share our 2019 General Participation Guidelines (available early May 2019).
+- Review, understand, and share our 2020 General Participation Guidelines (available early April-May 2020).

 - Discuss your hospital’s participation with all relevant stakeholders.
 Understand the commitment that is expected from each participating hospital.